Heidelberg-Kirchheim: Economy

-Art and Culture
+Art and culture

-Hip Hop had a large influence on the cultural development of Kirchheim in the 1980s and 1990s.
-Perhaps because of the presence of the American Forces Network which broadcast rap music to US service members stationed in Europe, youth in Kirchheim emulated the music forming their own rap groups and taking up graffiti art.
-The Stieber Twins, a rap duo consisting of brothers Martin (Marshall Mar, a.k.a.
-Martin Jekyll) and Christian (Luxus Chris a.k.a.
-Christian Hyde) are from Kirchheim; and Painter Crew Kirchheim, a graffiti troupe originating on one of the town's main streets (Schwartzwald Strasse) was known for creating vandalistic artwork on public spaces.
+Hip hop had a large influence on the cultural development of Kirchheim in the 1980s and 1990s.
+Perhaps because of the presence of the American Forces Network which broadcast rap music to US service members stationed in Europe, youth in Kirchheim emulated the music, forming their own rap groups and taking up graffiti art.

+The Stieber Twins, a rap duo consisting of brothers Martin (Marshall Mar, aka Martin Jekyll) and Christian (Luxus Chris, aka Christian Hyde) are from Kirchheim.
+Painter Crew Kirchheim, a graffiti troupe originating on one of the town's main streets (Schwartzwald Strasse) was known for creating vandalistic artwork in public spaces.

 Athletics

-Kirchheim is home to the Heidelberg Sharks of the German Rugby League, as well as two sporting clubs Sportgemeinschaft Heidelberg-Kirchheim (SGK Heidelberg) which is known for its football and basketball clubs, and Frien Turner (FT) Kirchheim.
-There is also a horse riding club, Reit und Fahrverein Heidelberg-Kirchheim e.V., as well as a shooting club Schützenverein 1906 e.V.
+Kirchheim is home to the Heidelberg Sharks of the German Rugby League, as well as two sporting clubs: Sportgemeinschaft Heidelberg-Kirchheim (SGK Heidelberg) which is known for its football and basketball clubs, and Frien Turner (FT) Kirchheim.
+There is also a horse riding club, Reit und Fahrverein Heidelberg-Kirchheim e.V., as well as a shooting club, Schützenverein 1906 e.V.

 Notable people

-Due to the location of the headquarters United States Army Europe in Heidelberg, Kirchheim was home to many Americans such as foreign policy expert Alberto Lucini.
+Due to the location of the headquarters of United States Army Europe in the neighboring Südstadt district of Heidelberg, Kirchheim was home to many Americans, such as foreign policy expert Alberto Lucini.